openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 After the setup script finishes building your loop (called myopenaps), it will ask if you want to schedule a cron (in other words, automate and turn on your loop) and remove any existing cron.
 You'll want to answer `y` to both - and also then press `enter` to reboot after the cron is installed.
 If your setup script stalls out before those two questions happen, rerun the setup script again.

-## Watch your Pump-Loop Log - REQUIRED!
+## Step 5: Watch your Pump-Loop Log

 THIS IS A REQUIRED MUST-LEARN HOW-TO STEP - DO NOT MOVE ON WITHOUT DOING THIS!
 This is a key skill for monitoring your OpenAPS setup to "check" or "monitor" or "watch" the logs.